Analytics Summer Fellowships

 - digitizing records and building map-based applications to support Fair Housing and Equity, and

 - building database tools to support strategic decision-making and track progress on major City initiatives.

 - comfortable working with data

 - have strong written and verbal communication skills, and

 You should be excited to tackle difficult problems, and love learning new skills.
 We want someone who embraces complex and dynamic challenges.
 You’ll be juggling multiple projects, and working in an open and collaborative environment.

-This internship is open to both undergraduate and graduate students in any major.
-But, we prefer applicants with technical or quantitative majors.What is the selection process?
+This internship is open to both undergraduate and graduate students in any major, as well as recent graduates.What is the selection process?

 Yes!
 We provide direct funding for a limited number of fellowships.
 We also encourage applicants with university or grant funding to apply.
-Please let us know in your cover letter if you expect to have outside funding.
+Please be proactive in communicating with us about the possibility of securing external funding for the summer.

 The City’s Analytics Team uses data and technology to make life better for everyone who lives and works in Boston.
 The group was founded in 2015.
 Mayor Walsh created our team with the goal of developing innovative programs and improving performance across the City.